tmwileman/one_percent_better/2024/January/1_7_24-stats_ch_4.md

 - **Sum of squares** is the sum of squared deviation scores.
 ## Degrees of Freedom
 - **Degrees of freedom (df)** refers to the number of values that are free to vary. df is used in sample calculations because we're estimating some unknown characteristic of a population.
 Degrees of freedom are directly linked to the sample size and the number of parameters estimated.
 A higher number of degrees of freedom generally indicates a larger sample size or fewer constraints, leading to more reliable and accurate estimates.
 When calculating the sample variance or standard deviation, the formula typically divides by `n - 1` rather than `n`, where `n` is the sample size.
 The degrees of freedom in this case are `n - 1`.
 This adjustment is made because one degree of freedom is lost by estimating the mean from the data.

+- x = 2,4
+- y = 1,2,2,2,4,4,4,5

+- These have the same mean and variance, so if you wanted to test the hypothesis that their population mean=3 using a t-test, you'd get the exact same test if degrees of freedom were not a thing.
+But intuitively you see that that doesn't make sense.
+Sample y is much more informative as it contains 4 times more information (observations).
+Your test should reflect that: the test that uses sample y should give you a narrower confidence interval because you're "more sure that you're right".
+This is what degrees of freedom are for, **they are a measure of how much information is contained in your test.** The df for a t-test using x would be 1, while for y it would be 7.
+If you look at the t distribution, it gets "fatter" (more spread out) as the degrees of freedom get smaller.
+The more information (observations) you have, the narrower the distribution and the more exact your predictions.

+- Different tests use different degrees of freedom, but you'll see that more degrees of freedom make for more exact predictions.
+Why different distributions require different degrees of freedom is an algebraic reason.
+There's plenty of material on it (Youtube).